albanie/collaborative-experts/misc/datasets/msrvtt/README.md

 This folder contains a collection of features, extracted from the MSRVTT [3] dataset as part of the paper:
 *Use what you have: Video retrieval using representations from collaborative experts*.

-To help reproduce the results of the paper, it also includes some features made publicly available by [Antoine Miech](https://www.di.ens.fr/~miech/) (these features listed below).
 For more details on the specific models used to compute the features, please see [1] for descriptions, or the [code repo](https://github.com/albanie/collaborative-experts).
+With the kind permission of [Antoine Miech](https://www.di.ens.fr/~miech/) we also include some features made publicly available as part of the release of [2] (these features listed below).
+These features are required to reproduce some of the experiments in [1].

 ### Training splits